dhth/hours/README.md

 🤔 Motivation
 ---

-I wanted to keep track of the time I spend on side projects and other non-day-job activities.
-I also wanted to be able to generate plaintext reports of the time tracked, so I could get a general sense of how much of my time was being spent on what.
-When I couldn't find a tool that precisely fit these needs, I decided to build one myself.
+For a while, I've been wanting to keep track of time I spend on side projects and other non-day-job activities.
+I also wanted to be able to generate plain text reports to get an overview of time allocation.
+All of this needed to be done via a fast command line tool that prioritised ease of use over unnecessary features.
+After I couldn't find a tool that precisely fit these needs, I decided to build one myself.

 💾 Install
 ---